soundclim/chorus_experiments/README.md

 # Chorus: Machine listening to monitor climate change impacts on neotropical amphibians

-Repository with several machine learning models to detect species on audio data, using the [AnuraSet](https://github.com/jscanass/AnuraSet).
+Repository with several machine learning models to detect species on audio data using the [AnuraSet](https://github.com/jscanass/AnuraSet).

 ## Installation instructions